Simatwa/python-tgpt/docs/README.md

 Utilize the `--disable-conversation` flag in the console to achieve the same functionality.

+> [!WARNING]
-> **Warning** : **Bard** autohandles context due to the obvious reason; the `is_conversation` parameter is not necessary at all hence not required when initializing the class.
+> **Bard** autohandles context due to the obvious reason; the `is_conversation` parameter is not necessary at all hence not required when initializing the class.
 Also be informed that majority of providers offered by *gpt4free* requires *Google Chrome* inorder to function.

 ### Advanced Usage of Placeholders